pingcap/community/special-interest-groups/sig-tiup/roles-and-organization-management.md

 Requirements:

 * Have at least 4 PRs merged within one year.
-* Nominated by at least 1 DDL TiUP Reviewers or roles above.
+* Nominated by at least 1 TiUP SIG Reviewers or roles above.

 #### From `Active Contributor` to `Reviewer`